 The Portage College EMR full-time program is provided using a blended delivery model.
-This program combines online theory courses, onsite labs at the Lac La Biche campus, professional driving course and a clinical placement.
+This program combines online theory courses, onsite labs at the Lac La Biche campus and a clinical placement.
 This format allows students who are unable to relocate from their home community for the duration of their education program, the opportunity to pursue an Emergency Medical Responder certificate.
 By using the multi-modal approach to instruction, students can do the majority of theory instruction from home.
 For each 3-credit course, students can expect to spend an average of 6-10 hours studying per week.

-Registered EMRs may be employed in ground ambulances, clinics, fire services, and industrial settings.
+Registered EMRs may be employed in ground ambulances, clinics, fire services and industrial settings.

 Other Requirements & Documents:

 Tuition Deposit: $100 (non-refundable for oversubscribed programs)

 Need help funding your education?
 Check out our funding options.